The US Food Sovereignty Alliance is made up of 3 work collectives which address:

 Fighting Against Land and Resource Grabs for Comprehensive Land Reform

 Farmers are losing control over productive resources (land, water, seeds) and rights to save, exchange and share those resources; fishermen have increasingly limited access to the water; community gardens are cleared for expensive housing and commercial development projects; and farmers from other countries are often forced to migrate to the U.S. to work as food and farm workers.
-Changes in land and fisheries use and ownership are critical for developing just and sustainable local food economies and ending hunger and poverty.
-As a common link to all struggles for food justice and sovereignty, efforts to win community access to and control over land, water, seeds and the oceans can enhance and frame all struggles.

-come to the U.S. to work in agriculture and other industries in the food system because our system of unregulated trade, along with our foreign and agricultural policies, have in turn displaced them from their land: any approach that seeks to address immigration within the U.S. must therefore address the issues of trade.
+Food sovereignty and food justice are intimately connected to immigrant rights because in the U.S., it is often immigrants who work in the fields, on our fishing boats, in factories and processing plants, and in our grocery stores.
+Moreover, many immigrants come to the U.S. to work in agriculture and other industries in the food system because our system of unregulated trade, along with our foreign and agricultural policies, have in turn displaced them from their land: any approach that seeks to address immigration within the U.S. must therefore address the issues of trade.
 The USFSA thus supports not only the right of immigrants to stay in the country to which they have immigrated, but also the right and ability to stay home, a right which is violated by trade rules and corporate interests.

-Read the USFSA’s Immigration Policy Principles for Food Sovereignty
+Read the USFSA’s Immigration Policy Principles for Food Sovereignty:

 - Immigration Policy Principles for Food Sovereignty

-Principios de la Politica Inmigratoria y la Soberania Alimentaria
+- Principios de la Politica Inmigratoria y la Soberania Alimentaria

-Resources on the Trans-Pacific Partnership (TPP)
+Resources on the Trans-Pacific Partnership (TPP):

-- “Free Trade Agreements Kill People!” by La Via Campesina, October 19, 2011
+- “Free Trade Agreements Kill People!” by La Via Campesina, October 19, 2011.

 With each passing year, it is becoming more and more clear how the struggle for food sovereignty is interrelated with the struggle for the future of the planet.
 We now know that the industrial agriculture system is one of the main contributors to climate change.
 We also know that the people who are on the frontlines of the struggle for a just food system (i.e. family farmers, farmworkers, indigenous communities, and low-income urban communities of color) are the ones who experience some of the first and worst impacts of climate disruption – from droughts and floods, to soaring food prices, to contamination of precious land and water from the extraction of oil, gas, and coal.

-.
 Across the country, our communities are developing creative and resilient ways to defend the planet and prevent harmful exploitation by unaccountable governments and corporations.
 Examples include the cross-border struggle against the Keystone XL tar sands pipeline; local fights for public dollars to enable communities to harvest rainwater for food production; marine stewardship; efforts to preserve the centuries-old and ever-evolving ecological relationship between peasant/family farmers and local seeds, free from corporate control; and the global struggle for climate justice.
 We look forward to finding ways to lift up these struggles from a local to national and international level.